 That was, to this date, the worst think I’ve ever done to my skin.
 For every pore on my face there was a red dot that eventually turned into a spot.
 (My brother literally asked me if I had chicken pox!)
 From that point, I actually had acne and it took a long time to calm my skin.
 (I could have healed it sooner now, I believe, but at the time I panicked and used even harsher products to get rid of the blemishes.)

 I am sure that Effaclar Duo is a good product that works on a lot of people.
 It was simply too harsh for my skin and I had an allergic reaction to some of its ingredients.
 I know that for a fact because, later on, I tried another unclogging cream from french pharmacy brand Uriage (called Hyseac A.I.) which I had a similar reaction to.
-(Yeah I hadn’t quite learn my lesson).
+(Yeah I hadn’t quite learned my lesson).
 Thankfully, I recognized the first symptoms and promptly rinsed it off.

 Here’s another example of my mindless stubbornness when it comes to beauty products: the Clarisonic mia face brush.
 Again, I fell for it hard.
 It was supposed to help you thoroughly cleanse your skin and remove sebum buildup, thus refining pores.
 Suffice to say that I had the purging reaction they talk about except it wouldn’t go away!
 It happened every single time I’ve used it, even when I tried to repurpose this brush on my bottom as an exfoliating tool… Enough said.
 I will leave you with that nice mental picture…